 Basically, cochinita is a tasty and tender slow-roasted pulled pork specifically from the Yucatan, flavored and seasoned with a local twist of tart orange citrus tang and mild chile heat.

-Cochinita is a Sunday tradition in Cozumel, and delicious eaten family-style, loaded up on tortillas with pickled red onion and fresh cilantro.
+Cochinita is a Sunday tradition in Cozumel, and delicious eaten as family-style tacos, loaded up on tortillas with pickled red onion and fresh cilantro.

 Or try the local chicken soup, Sopa Lima.
 A nice simple soup and more familiar to kids, but with a nice bright kiss of fresh limas (closely related to the lime).